nathanziarek/nathanziarek.github.io/_drafts/2010-12-26-19-ways-to-ruin-a-survey.md

-{{{
+---
+title: Nineteen Ways to Ruin a Survey
-    "summary": "If you don't want Jared Spool to eviscerate your survey, practice a modicum of UX.", "publishedOn": "December 26 2010",
+excerpt: If you don't want Jared Spool to eviscerate your survey, practice a modicum of UX.
-    "keywords": ["ux", "survey"],
-    "status": "publish"
-}}}

-# Nineteen Ways to Ruin a Survey
+categories: ux survey
+---

 [Jared Spool pretty much obliterates][1] United’s WiFi survey.
 My favorite: